oyedotunsodiq045/StarkTechBank/README.md

 ### 4. Get all Recipients

-Get all Recipients data.
+Get all recipients data.
 Admin only

 ***Endpoint:***